IS2AI/cargoxray/README.md

 # Description
 It a dataset of x-ray images of cargo vehicles, such as trucks and railcars.
-The project utilizes YOLOv5 model to detect 7 different classes of goods in the x-ray images.
+The project utilizes [YOLOv5](https://github.com/ultralytics/yolov5) model to detect 7 different classes of goods in the x-ray images.
+YOLOv5 is included in this repository as a git module in `src/model/yolov5`.

 # How to run
 ## Quick start